 What is the difference between a skin check and an advanced skin check?

-An advanced skin check is recommended for someone who is at a high risk of developing skin cancer, has multiple spots of concern, or who has moles of concern in places such as the face or neck.
+An advanced skin check is recommended for someone who is at a high risk of developing skin cancer, has multiple spots of concern, or who has moles or lesions of concern in places such as the face or neck.

 Skin cancer risk factors